sunderee/aoc2022/README.md

 tasks on your own.
 The stories are fascinating, and I'm sure they'll bring a smile to your face.
 Or two.
 The more the merrier!

+Some solutions were heavily inspired by works of others!
+This year's AoC was an incredible learning experience.
+Hope you learn a thing or two as well!

 ## Usage

 Make sure you have Dart installed on your system.
 Next, get dependencies.
 Now,